core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 CBOR encoding: 39 012b

 ## The 'decimal64' Type
-Leafs of type decimal64 MUST be encoded using a decimal fraction as defined in [RFC 7049] section 2.4.3.
+Leafs of type decimal64 MUST be encoded using a decimal fraction as defined in {{RFC7049}} section 2.4.3.

 The following example shows the encoding of leaf 'my-decimal' set to 2.57.